Updated: 6 days ago

 For me, it is the supermarkets, Daiso and Mr. DIY outlets that brought me over the Causeway once a month for groceries and household items.
 And also the local food.

-1. City Square
+1. JB City Square Shopping Centre

 City Square shopping mall is the closest to Singapore among all shopping complexes in Johor Bahru and sees the most visitors from Singapore.
 It features a large number of retailers, restaurants and a cinema.
 However, the mall has no supermarket for day-shoppers as the one in the basement closed more than a year ago.
 Being the closest to Singapore, its target customers are mainly visitors from Singapore and prices of goods tend to be on the high side.